 Dr McVey says: “Many people like to collect things, ranging from something as easy to get as sea glass to rare stamps, coins or comics.
 Bagging unusual or hard-to-get items gives them a feel-good-factor.
 Often collectors like cataloguing and organising, and are quite happy to display their ‘spoils’ around their homes.

-Verdict: Can be highly organised and very individual people who are not afraid to be open about what makes them tick.
+Verdict: Can be highly organised and very individual people.
+Thy are not afraid to be open about what makes them tick.

 Minimalist Homes

 Verdict: Confident in that they know what they need to make them happy.
-Clutter for some people can be equated with mess and disorder so this is a way of them ordering their world.
+Clutter for some people can be equated with mess and disorder.
+This is a way of them ordering their world.

-RSS says: “When it comes to moving house, our team of professionals at RSS make sure all your belongings are carefully packed up – whether that’s boxes of precious collector teddies or a large family sofa with designer cushions and throws.”
+RSS says: “When it comes to moving house, our team of professionals at RSS make sure all your belongings are carefully packed up.
+This could be boxes of precious collector teddies or a large family sofa with designer cushions and throws.”

-Dr Cynthia McVey is a health and developmental psychologist who also a works as media ethics advisor for TV companies including the makers of the popular series, Cold Feet.
+Dr Cynthia McVey is a health and developmental psychologist who also a works as media ethics advisor for TV companies.
+This includes the makers of the popular series, Cold Feet.